aoikarasu/aoifetch/GUNDALF.md

 - To add new system info, create a new function similar to `getUptime()` and add its result to the output block.
 - Mind OS platform differences (use `process.platform` for checks).
 - For new dependencies, add to `package.json` and run `npm install`.
+- When updating metadata or publishing, keep `"repository"`, `"bugs"`, and `"homepage"` fields up to date for best npm/GitHub experience.
 - Keep the command-line interface simple; currently there are no CLI flags or arguments.
 - All output is synchronous; changes for async ops (filesystem, network) will require refactoring.
-- See `.gitignore` for what is excluded from commits (all dot-directories, backups, etc).
+- See `.gitignore` for what is excluded from commits (**all dot-directories, except `.github/`**, backups, etc).
+- Refer to `README.md` for user-facing usage and publishing details.

 ---